How DNA Profiling Works

 Creating a DNA Profile

-If they're all supposed to arrive at a similar result -- a unique DNA profile -- then why are there so many different techniques for analysis?
-Which technique to use depends on a couple of factors, including cost, time available for analysis and the quality and amount of the DNA sample available.
+If they all arrive at a similar result — a unique DNA profile — then why are there so many different techniques for analysis?
+The best technique for a given application depends on a number of factors, including cost, time available for analysis and the quality and amount of the DNA sample available.

 1. Separate white and red blood cells with a centrifuge.